Tennis Drills

 Return Depth Target

 Place a cone in the deep third of the court (six feet from the baseline).
-Server hits flat or sliced first serves; returner aims to clear the cone with depth.
-15 returns.
+Server hits flat or sliced first serves; the returner aims to clear the cone with depth.
 Deep returns push the server off the baseline and stop the serve + 1 pattern from working as designed.

 Block Return on Big Serves

-Server hits fast first serves; returner uses a short, compact swing (block return) to neutralize the pace and put the ball in play.
-No follow-through past the shoulder.
-15 returns.
-The block return is the bailout shot against a server hitting 110+ mph; trying to take a full swing usually produces a return error.
+Server hits fast first serves; the returner uses a short, compact swing (block return) with no follow-through past the shoulder to neutralize the pace and put the ball in play.
+The block return is the bailout shot against a server hitting 110+ mph, where a full swing usually produces a return error.

 Return + 1 Pattern